 Clarendon College and the Clarendon College Foundation offer a number of scholarship opportunities for prospective and current students.
 Selection of scholarship recipients is based on a combination of factors that include academic achievement, major, leadership and personal need.
 The priority deadline for Clarendon College and Clarendon College Foundation Scholarship applications is April 1 of each year.
-Scholarship applications are available online at www.clarendoncollege.edu.
+Some scholarship applications have other deadlines.
 Interested students should check with the Financial Aid Office for additional information on available scholarships and scholarship requirements.